 - 3. The proposed bill seeks to impose a series of requirements on non-profit organizations whose majority of funding (apparently 51% or more, but this is not defined in the proposal) is from "foreign government entities," as defined by the Non-Profit Organizations Law (meaning foreign countries, the European Union, the UN etc.). - 4.
+The amended version that was published for the first reading differs slightly from the memorandum that was released.
+Among other things, it does not include identification tags on representatives of NGOs in the Knesset.
+Although they are important, we believe that these changes do not alter the nature and severity of the law.
+They do not prevent the marking out and delegitimization of organizations, which is the aim and substance of the law, as described below in detail. - 5.
 The non-profits to which the law applies shall be obligated: - a.
 To disclose that the majority of their funding is from foreign government entities, including the names of the entities in all publications intended for the public or available to the public, in any visual media that can have written text added, in any written appeal to a public employee or public representative and in any report written and distributed to the public. - b.
-To note in the minutes, for any meeting that has minutes, that the majority of its funding is from foreign government entities, including the names of the countries, in any public meeting with public representatives. - c.
-Representatives of organizations to which the law applies shall be considered lobbyists of the foreign entities.
-Section 68(a) of the Knesset Law shall apply to them, and they will be required to wear a special identification tag noting that they are representatives of organizations that are funded primarily from foreign government entities. - 5.
-Any organization that violates their responsibilities to stipulate their funding from foreign governments in writing as mentioned above, or whose representative does not wear the tag, shall be fined NIS 29,200 for each violation.
+To note in the minutes, for any meeting that has minutes, that the majority of its funding is from foreign government entities, including the names of the countries, in any public meeting with public representatives. - 6.
+Any organization that violates their responsibilities to stipulate their funding from foreign governments in writing as mentioned above shall be fined NIS 29,200 for each violation.